tarrie/journal/README.md

 To notify everyone that the event has changed.

 Or when a user logs in they can check whats under their account, and then references the ground truth to update the information.
 Lazy.
 Then set subscption on events.

+`Refactored grapgql schema, created editHostedEvent and editEvent, added these methods to TarrieAppSync, however didnt create the api endpoint or test the graphql endpoints we just created.
+Notice that subscription are multiple now.
+Also implemented change in schema as stated above make it. easier to subscribe`